-The decision in Alaska Fish and Wildlife Conservation Fund v.
-State, 347 P.3d 97 (Alaska 2015) addressed several legal questions raised with regard to the Copper Basin community subsistence hunt and provides legal guidance to the Board when considering regulation changes:
+Manning v.
+State, 355 P.3d 530 (Alaska 2015) addressed several questions raised with regard to the CSH and provide guidance to the Board when considering regulation changes:

 - Consideration of different subsistence users' patterns of use does not violate the equal access provisions of Title VIII of the Alaska Constitution if all Alaskans are eligible to participate in those patterns of use. - Exclusive or special privileges to take wildlife are prohibited.
-The Board's determinations must apply equally to all Alaska citizens. - "To be invalid under [the equal access clauses of Article VIII], a regulation must place 'limits . . . on the admission to resource user groups.' '[W]e have consistently defined 'user groups' in terms of the nature of the resource (i.e. fish or wildlife) and the nature of the use (i.e., commercial sport or subsistence).'
+The Board's determinations must apply equally to all Alaska residents. - "To be invalid under [the equal access clauses of Article VIII], a regulation must place 'limits . . . on the admission to resource user groups.' '[W]e have consistently defined 'user groups' in terms of the nature of the resource (i.e. fish or wildlife) and the nature of the use (i.e., commercial sport or subsistence).'
 We have refused to define 'user groups' based on a 'particular means or method of access' to the resource, and we have declined to recognize a constitutional right to 'convenient' access.
-Instead, we have repeatedly held that '[i]nconvenience is in no sense the equivalent of a bar to eligibility for participation in subsistence hunting and fishing and does not suffice to trigger an analysis under the equal access clauses." - The common use clauses of Article VIII do not guarantee access to a resource by a person's preferred means or method.
-Means of access may be restricted if the restrictions apply equally to all persons in the State and do not preclude all uses of the resource. - Subsistence uses cannot be constitutionally limited to members of communities that had historically practiced subsistence hunting and fishing. - The Board must adopt regulations that provide a reasonable opportunity for subsistence uses of game populations that are customarily and traditionally taken or used for subsistence.
+Instead, we have repeatedly held that '[i]nconvenience is in no sense the equivalent of a bar to eligibility for participation in subsistence hunting and fishing and does not suffice to trigger an analysis under the equal access clauses." - The equal access clauses of Article VIII do not guarantee access to a resource by a person's preferred means or method.
+Means of access may be restricted if the restrictions apply equally to all persons in the State and do not preclude all uses of the resource. - Subsistence uses cannot be constitutionally limited to members of communities that had historically practiced subsistence hunting and fishing. - The Board must adopt regulations that provide a reasonable opportunity for subsistence uses of game populations that are customarily and traditionally taken or used for subsistence. - The regulations creating an individual subsistence hunt and a parallel community harvest hunt, based on a community hunting pattern originally defined by the Ahtna Athabascan residents and then later adopted by others, provide a reasonable opportunity for all Alaskans for each use pattern. - The group size of 25 and the Board's findings1 regarding community use patterns were reasonable.